Career Orientation/ Pre-Employment Seminar Workshop for Sisters of Mary Graduating Class

 “A place for Recollection, Individual or Group Retreat and Contemplative Experience…”

 Located within the Sisters of Mary Girlstown Complex, Fr.
-Al’s Museum and Retreat House aims to enrich our spiritual being.
-Likewise, we may invite our families, peers/friends, co-employees, parishioners and other groups to promote our devotion to the Blessed Mother and spread the love of Christ through our dear founder, Fr.
+Al’s Retreat House aims to enrich our spiritual being.
+Likewise, we may invite our families, peers/friends, co-employees, parishioners and other groups to promote our devotion to the Blessed Mother, the Virgin of the Poor, and spread the love of Christ through our dear founder, Ven.
 Al Schwartz and the Sisters of Mary’s charitable works.
 Retreatants, however, may hold their own activities according to their desired schedules.

-It has six dormitory-type rooms and two private rooms with complete amenities.
-There is also a dining/session hall, a kitchen and a laundry room.
+It has six air conditioned dormitory-type rooms, two non air conditioned dormitory-type rooms and two private rooms with complete amenities.
+There is also a dining hall, a function hall for group seminars and activities, and a small conference room for small groups and talks.

 Msgr.
 Al’s Schwartz Memorial Center further reminds and shows us the testimony of our founder to the Virgin’s message of relieving the suffering of the Poor.
 We are reminded of Fr.
 Al’s love for Christ and true devotion to the Blessed Mother.
 With the memorabilia inside, we can’t help but have a reflection…of how the love of God reached us through Fr.
 Al!